A Guide to Horizontal (Saddle) Kayak Racks

 There aren’t many disadvantages of horizontal kayak racks, but there are a couple.

 One of the disadvantages of this type of kayak rack is price.
-Although they aren’t very expensive, they are still generally more expensive than j-style kayak racks, which is the most popular type of kayak rack.
+Although they aren’t very expensive, they are still generally more expensive than J-style kayak racks, which are the most popular type of kayak rack.

 It’s also very important to consider that a horizontal kayak rack will take up more space on your roof than other racks.
 Other types of kayak racks, such as j-racks and vertical racks, stand kayaks up on their side, this allows cargo to be placed between the kayaks if you have 2 loaded.